P0103 purpose code: Complete guide to advance export payments India

 Example clubbing scenario: You export custom software along with hardware servers.
 You receive an advance payment covering both.
 You can use P0103 clubbed with P0807 to generate a single eBRC.

-- Log into DGFT portal with your IEC credentials
+- Log in to the DGFT portal with your IEC credentials

 - Navigate to the eBRC section